iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/03_Real_River.rst

 Executing the Calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| From the menu bar, select :menuselection:`Calculation(C) --> Run(R)`, a warning appears, save with an appropriate name.
+| From the menu bar, select :menuselection:`Simulation --> Run`, a warning appears, save with an appropriate name.
 | The save format can be either [Save to file (ipro)] or [Save as project].
 | When the calculation is complete, a dialog saying "Solver calculation is complete." appears, click `OK`.

-Displaying Calculation Results
+Displaying Calculation Result
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-| From the main menu, select :menuselection:`Calculation Results(R) --> Open New Visualization Window (2D)` to display the 2D visualization window.
+| From the main menu, select :menuselection:`Calculation Result --> Open new 2D Post-Processing Window` to display the 2D visualization window.
 | From the object browser, right-click [Trajectory] under [Polygon], and select [Properties].

 .. figure:: images/03/GELATO/visualization_02.png